scottblender/computing-at-scale-assignments-SB-2025/assignment1/README.md

 To run cmake, make a build directory using the following command:
 `mkdir build`

+After, change into the build directory using the following command:
+`cd build`

 Then, run `cmake ..` to build the relevant CMake files.
 This requires CMake version 3.28.3.
 Finally, run `make` to develop all the files and access the results of `UnitTests.cpp` by running:
 `./unit_tests`